oroth8/langchainrb-spike/README.md

 Ensure that you have Ruby on Rails and the required gems installed in your application.
 Add the `openai` and `langchainrb` gems to your Gemfile and run `bundle install`.

+You are more than welcome to pull this repository and use it as a template for your Rails application.
+To do so, simply clone this repository and run `bundle install`.

 ```ruby
 gem 'openai'
 gem 'langchainrb'